WebAssembly/WASI/proposals/clocks/phases/snapshot/docs.md

 #### <a href="#fd_fdstat_set_rights" name="fd_fdstat_set_rights"></a> `fd_fdstat_set_rights(fd: fd, fs_rights_base: rights, fs_rights_inheriting: rights) -> errno`
 Adjust the rights associated with a file descriptor.
-This can only be used to remove rights, and returns `ENOTCAPABLE` if called in a way that would attempt to add rights
+This can only be used to remove rights, and returns [`errno::notcapable`](#errno.notcapable) if called in a way that would attempt to add rights

 ##### Params
 - <a href="#fd_fdstat_set_rights.fd" name="fd_fdstat_set_rights.fd"></a> `fd`: [`fd`](#fd)